ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFoldersApi();
+let apiInstance = new Api.FilesFoldersApi();
 let opts = {
   'userIdOrGroupId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The user or group ID.
-  'filterType': new DocspaceApiJavascript.FilterType(), // FilterType | The filter type.
+  'filterType': new Api.FilterType(), // FilterType | The filter type.
-  'applyFilterOption': new DocspaceApiJavascript.ApplyFilterOption(), // ApplyFilterOption | Specifies whether to return only files, only folders or all elements.
+  'applyFilterOption': new Api.ApplyFilterOption(), // ApplyFilterOption | Specifies whether to return only files, only folders or all elements.
   'count': 1234, // Number | The maximum number of items to retrieve in the response.
   'startIndex': 1234, // Number | The starting position of the items to be retrieved.
   'sortBy': "some text", // String | The property used to specify the sorting criteria for folder contents.
-  'sortOrder': new DocspaceApiJavascript.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'sortOrder': new Api.SortOrder(), // SortOrder | The order in which the results are sorted.
   'filterValue': "some text" // String | The text used for filtering or searching folder contents.
 };
 apiInstance.getMyFolder(opts, (error, data, response) => {